Arizona town readies for tourists after ‘Nomadland’ movie

 “I saw that it won,” he said.
 “It was like, son of a gun, that movie really took off.”

-Frances McDormand won the best actress award for her portrayal in “Nomadland” of Fern, a widow who moves from a company town where the company has closed.
+Francis McDormand won the Best Actress award for her portrayal in “Nomadland” of Fern, a widow who moves from a company town where the company has closed.

 She turns her van into her house and begins her nomadic life in Quartzsite.